 NOTE: Personnel who are authorized to be issued departmental keys may request more than one key to a departmental area.
 The Unit Administrator must authorize the request with justification, and demonstrate a plan to secure keys, before FM will review and approve the request.

 All requests for keys must be submitted via the online Key Action Form.
 EQ room, grand master, and building sub-master keys must be approved by the AVP of Facilities Development and Management, or designee, with justification for need of high level access.
-All new employees may be authorized to be issued the following keys at no charge:
+All employees new to the university may be authorized for up to 3 keys at no charge upon the initial request if the area is not accessible by card access:

 Additional keys will be subject to the key chargeback schedule.
 The chargeback schedule will be reviewed and updated annually.
 Charges are recommended by the AVP of Facilities Development and Management and approved by the Executive Vice President and Chief Financial Officer.

 When requested, keys are authorized to be transferred from one employee to another within the same department.
 The Key Action Form must be submitted within 24 hours of a key(s) being reassigned.
+Key transfers are authorized at the approval of unit administrators listed below.
 When an employee or department no longer needs an issued key(s), the key(s) must be returned to the issuing department office key authorizer, or designee, or FM lock services.
 All terminated ASU employees must return all issued keys to the issuing department key authorizer, or designee, or FM lock services.
 Separated employees of the university, retirees, and transferred employees are liable for all issued keys until the keys have been returned appropriately.

 Departments are responsible for submitting the Key Action Request Form and keeping accurate records of all key transfers, and key assignments for department employees, faculty, and students.